battle-tactics-strategies

 Counter-Terrorism: Intelligence-Driven Prevention

 Under Khalifa Bin Zayed, the UAE adopted a sophisticated approach to counter-terrorism that prioritized intelligence sharing, financial tracking, and ideological counter-narratives.
-The UAE was an early adopter of the recommendation by the Financial Action Task Force (FATF) to target terrorist financing networks.
+The UAE was an early adopter of the recommendations by the Financial Action Task Force (FATF) to target terrorist financing networks.
 Abu Dhabi established the UAE Financial Intelligence Unit, which became a regional hub for tracking illicit flows.
-Khalifa’s strategy emphasized that effective counter-terrorism required winning the battle of ideas—not just killing militants.
+Khalifa's strategy emphasized that effective counter-terrorism required winning the battle of ideas—not just killing militants.
 The UAE funded programs to promote religious tolerance and counter extremist propaganda, including the establishment of the Sawab Center in partnership with the United States.
+This center produced Arabic-language content challenging extremist narratives across social media platforms.

 International Coalitions and Burden Sharing